 Caucus members work together to develop knowledge, build capacity, and strategize through workgroups.
 Workgroups meet regularly to dig deeper on particular topics or regional policy priorities.
 Workgroups prioritize space for Core Members, centering the priorities and solutions of frontline communities across the country.
 Allies may join relevant working groups to support core member priorities.
 Current workgroups include:

-• Southern Regional (quarterly) — Collectively establishes principles, goals, policy initiatives, and organizational support for Southern-based local and regional water justice focused organizations that advocate for and work with communities of color, low-income communities, and frontline communities in the South.
+• Southern Regional (quarterly) — The Southern regional workgroup, co-anchored by Bayou City Waterkeeper and The Water Collaborative of New Orleans, is a coalition that focuses on policy priorities and organizational support for Southern-based local and regional water-focused organizations that advocate for and work with communities of color, low-income communities, and frontline communities in the South.